 A little emotion 🙂 Generally hoped that the skis of the next model year will be softer than this year.
 Those skis I ride on (Ogasaka Triun SL 2015) are tougher than the race-stock Atomics that I had before, and those Atoms have become stiffer compared to previous Atomics.
 That is, I can not consider my Ogasaka as soft, but I deal with them.
 After that, Ogasaka became stiffer in 2017 and even more stiffer in 2018.
 This has its pluses, Ogasaka these years are more stable, it allows noticeably (even at my amateur level) to improve the control of the arc.
 But nevertheless, if I do not bend the skis in the slalom course, then I can not use this advantage.

-Therefore, I probably need to look at the “ladies” skis 155 cm length (they are in the photo in hand of Iwamoto san).
+Therefore, I probably need to look at the “ladies’ ” skis 155 cm length (they are in the photo in hand of Iwamoto san).
 Tried them, really I bend it, though more difficultly, than my skis.
 But they have an even more radical sidecut then Ogasaka 2019 165 cm.
-So I need deeply rework the feeling of the arc before to understrand something.
+So I need deeply rework the feeling of the arc before to understand something.

 added on 03/25/2018

-I’ve tested skis Ogasaka Truin SL 155 cm in 2019 in slalom course.
+I’ve tested skis Ogasaka Truin SL 155 cm of 2019 in slalom course.
 And, “thoughtfully”, the whole training.
 I like these skis very much.
 First, as already mentioned, I with my technique and 80 kg of weight can deflect it, and with efforts approximately the same as for my Ogasaka Truin SL 165 cm of 2015 model year.
-That is, I do not feel any discomfort when changing skis, I do not need to put more or less pressure on them than I’m used for “now”.
-In this case, it is not particularly felt that the length is less, since the ski for this length is apparently stiff (by analogy with 165 cm skis).
+That is, I do not feel any discomfort when changing skis, I do not need to put more or less pressure on them than I’m used to for “now”.
+In this case, it is not particularly felt that the length is less, since the ski for this length is apparently stiff.

 Here’s a video.
 The course by Vitaly Sizov (rather complicated, but rhythmic), video by Polina Nechaeva.